Fresh Air: Description and people

+Film critic John Powers was appointed as the program's film critic, a role lasting six years, before becoming "pop culture and critic-at-large" for Fresh Air, a role he retains as of November 2025.
+Powers is an approved reviewer for review aggregator Rotten Tomatoes, and a member of the Los Angeles Film Critics Association.

+Broadcast

 The program's interviews are pre-recorded and edited, not broadcast live.
 As with many such radio programs, guests are often not in the studio during recording, and often speak remotely from a local affiliate station, or a home studio.
 When pressing news requires, the show has gone live, such as during the Soviet coup attempt of 1991, and in the aftermath of the Boston Marathon bombing on April 19, 2013.

 Fresh Air interviews are generally first aired on the Monday through Thursday shows.
 The Friday shows are rebroadcasts of past interviews.
+In addition, some stations carry Fresh Air Weekend, a re-programming of highlights of the week's interviews.